astangl/crostex/README.md

 To run:

-* You need to have installed on your computer JDK (or JRE) 1.6 or higher
+* You need to have installed on your computer JDK (or JRE) 1.6 or higher.
+* Under your home directory, create a data directory for crostex to store its dictionaries, etc.
+* Copy the *.TXT files from the data subdirectory in the crostex git repo into the data directory you created for crostex.
 * Assuming the JDK's bin directory is included in your PATH environment variable (or else fully-qualifying the java command), type "java -jar crostex.jar"
-* The first time crostex runs, it will ask you for a data directory.
-This is where it expects to read dictionaries and store its files, so set aside a directory for it under your home directory.
+* The first time crostex runs, it will ask you for the data directory.
+Point it to the directory you created for it.